Note: we do not use affiliate links on our website, be wary of those sites that do use affiliate links as they are being paid for referrals.

 Only one brand has the narrow and distant step.
 That feeder uses a one piece metal bar with a narrow wooden perch at the end, making it impossible for vermin to overwhelm the feeder treadle and reach the feed.

-Grandpa feeders were one of the first commercial treadle feeders, imported from New Zealand, and were quickly adopted by the backyard chicken community.
+Grandpa feeders were one of the first commercial treadle feeders, imported from China through New Zealand and were quickly adopted by the backyard chicken community.
 They were very expensive, over $225.00 by the time you shipped them to your home.
 But they did work.

 Precision Pet Wood Treadle Chicken Feeder